 Warner Center 1 (yellow): Projected low performance; revised in final study as special case (see "Warner Center - Alternative 2" below).

-Calabasas/Warner Center (blue): Projected low performance.
+Calabasas/Warner Center (purple): Projected low performance.
 Based loosely on elements of Line 667 and Line 668, proposed in the SFVTRS.

 Noho/Sun Valley (yellow): Overlong route; split into North Hollywood Circulator and Sun Valley Circulator.